-To create the mail client, you must install several software components.
+To create a mail client, you must install several software components.
 Before following these instructions, make sure to statically assign an IP address for the client, and then plug that port into the system under test.
 This allows the client to join the Active Directory domain.
-We followed this process:
+We followed this process for each installation:

 - 1. Install Microsoft Windows Server 2003 R2 Enterprise x64 Edition Service Pack 2. - 2.
-Assign a computer name of Client1 for the mail client. - 3.
+Assign a computer name of ClientX for the mail client, where X is the client number. - 3.
 For the licensing mode, use the default setting of five concurrent connections. - 4.
 Enter a password for the administrator log on. - 5.
 Select Eastern Time Zone. - 6.
 Use typical settings for the Network installation. - 7.
 Type Testbed for the workgroup.

-The following subsections detail the necessary installation processes we had to follow for the client.
+The following subsections detail the necessary installation processes we had to follow for each client.